 One of the changes made for GoldenEye Wii was to replace Pierce Brosnan's James Bond with Daniel Craig.
 To make the replacement less jarring, all of the other characters in the single player campaign have also had their appearances completely altered as well.
 They're all new designs (some based on the voice actors), but it does fail a little in terms of polish.

-Most of the Electronic Arts-published Bond video games were only able to secure the likenesses of the film characters, but not their voices (the exception being Everything or Nothing, with one of its major selling points being that they managed to get Brosnan, Judi Dench, and John Cleese voicing Bond, M, and Q, respectively, and 007: From Russia with Love, in which Sean Connery returned to voice Bond as he'd played him in the film; notably, both of these were Brosnan's and Connery's last times playing the character).
+Most of the Electronic Arts-published Bond video games were only able to secure the likenesses of the film characters, but not their voices (the exceptions being Everything or Nothing, with one of its major selling points being that they managed to get Brosnan, Judi Dench, and John Cleese voicing Bond, M, and Q, respectively, and 007: From Russia with Love, in which Sean Connery returned to voice Bond as he'd played him in the film; notably, both of these were Brosnan's and Connery's last times playing the character).
 After Craig replaced him and Activision acquired the game license, however, it was almost guaranteed that Bond and the other MI6 staff would be voiced by the same people playing them in the films - the only time it wasn't the case was 007 Legends, as Craig was busy actually acting as Bond in a film during its development.

 Marty McFly in the newer Back to the Future video game is not voiced by Michael J. Fox (for understandable reasons), but by a voice-acting newcomer named AJ Lo Cascio.
 The story goes that when AJ first spoke his lines as Marty during a recording session, it was similar enough to Fox that it completely surprised Christopher Lloyd.